mikenababa/printf/README.md

 0x11.
-C - printf team project
+C - printf

+C Group Project

+Language: C Editor: VIM 8.1.2269 Compiler: gcc 9.3.0 Wall -Werror -Wextra -pedantic -std=gnu89 Style guidelines: [Betty style] ###Project Specification

+Not allowed to use global variable.
+No more than 5 functions per file All files end with a new line

-Group Project: Team members: (MICHAEL EFFIOM EFFIOM)[https://github.com/mikenababa] AND (UMO AKWANG)[https://github.com/greatnesspersonified]
+Team members: (MICHAEL EFFIOM EFFIOM)[https://github.com/mikenababa] AND (UMO AKWANG)[https://github.com/greatnesspersonified]

 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life Write a function that produces output according to a format.